agda/agda/doc/user-manual/getting-started/installation.rst

 Installing Agda binaries can be faster than installing Agda from source, but installation problems might be harder to work around.

+An OS-independent binary installation of Agda is provided by the :ref:`python installer <pip-install>`.

 ..
 Warning::
   Depending on the system, prebuilt packages may not contain the latest release of Agda.
   See `repology <https://repology.org/project/agda/versions>`_